anylots/gnark-keep/README.md

 # gnark-keep

-1. Using gnark v0.7 to complete zk proof of solutions of cubic equations;
+   Using gnark v0.7 to complete:
+1. cubic equations
+2. score up
+1. rollup of transfer

 **Happy _building_!**